Curriculum Review Process

-Here is a list of all the active courses including the date they were last updated in CurricuNET (updated December 2014).
+Here are lists of all the active courses including the date they were last updated in CurricuNET, entered on an Excel file so that the information can be copied and pasted into your

 2. Indicate whether the course is in the current catalog.
 If you do not have a hard copy of the catalog handy, you can look online:

 3. Indicate whether the course is on record at the State level.
 This link will let you search the State Inventory: http://curriculum.cccco.edu/Search

 If a course has not been updated for two or more years, you should plan to update it.

 If it has not been offered for more than two years, and you have no plans to offer it in the near future, consider deactivating it.

-5. Enter information about pending courses in your department.
+6. Enter information about pending and launched courses in your department.
 To see these, you must login to Curricunet, go to Search/Courses, select “Laney,” “All,” and your discipline.
-Look at the courses that do not appear in red.
+Look at the courses that appear in green (launched) and purple (pending).

-6. For pending courses, enter on the form the number, course name, and the date originated.
+7. For pending and launched courses, enter on the form the number, course name, and the date originated.

 8. Check the course to see its current status.
 To do this, go to “Search All Proposals” on the right side of the Curricunet screen, filter for “Laney” and “Check Status.”